MRI-Lab-Graz/braingraph-pipeline/README.md

 # OptiConn Pipeline

-OptiConn turns raw DSI Studio tractography files into analysis-ready brain connectivity datasets.
-This README walks you through installation, the standard workflow, advanced tuning, and how the scripts relate to one another.
+**OptiConn** is an unbiased, modality-agnostic connectomics optimization and analysis toolkit.
+It automates the discovery of optimal tractography parameters through systematic cross-validation, then applies those parameters to generate analysis-ready brain connectivity datasets.

 ---